Home Test Kits

 If you have any of the main symptoms of coronavirus (COVID-19), get a test as soon as possible.
 Stay at home until you get the result.

-It is imperative that you let us know the result of any positive test.
+It is imperative that you let us know the result of any positive test using the email address email@example.com.

 If your child is going to be absent from school it is important that you contact us to let us know.
 The best way to do this is via the Edulink One app, by emailing firstname.lastname@example.org or by phoning 0208 940 6982 and leaving a voicemail by pressing option 1.

-If your child is self-isolating, we will ask their teachers to set work for them to complete on Google Classroom.
+If your child is self-isolating, their teachers will set work for them to complete on Google Classroom.

 Main symptoms of COVID 19